Copyright 2015 Lisa Marie Price, L.Ac.

 The herbal clinic at the Cleveland Clinic is an exciting development because, although acupuncture is increasingly accepted and utilized at progressive medical centers around the country, Chinese herbal medicine has not been embraced to nearly the same extent.
 This is too bad because, in China, herbal medicine is considered the preferred modality for...
 [Read more...]

-Many dōTERRA users apply their essential oils without dilution and never experience any problems.
-Personally (knock on wood) I have not experienced any adverse consequences from neat (undiluted) application of dōTERRA oils, nor have members of my family.
+Many essential oil users apply oils without dilution and never experience any problems.
+Personally (knock on wood) I have not experienced any adverse consequences from neat (undiluted) application of essential oils, nor have members of my family.
 But I am always one to err on the side of caution and am aware that many of my patients fall into the category of “sensitive”.
-Therefore I wanted to provide guidance in this article and the previous one about who might want to consider diluting essential oils for topical...
+Therefore I wanted to provide guidance in this article and the previous one about who might want to consider diluting essential oils for topical use and how...
 [Read more...]

 The short answer to this question is yes, it is possible to be allergic to even very pure and high quality essential oils.

 Anyone who tells you that you cannot be allergic to dōTERRA essential oils or that when skin irritation arises in response to the use of essential oils (for example hives, rashes, itching, etc.) it means that your body is “detoxing” and that you need to continue to use oils is misinformed (please see postscript below about the emotional origin of allergies).

 The Certified Pure Therapeutic Grade (CPTG)...
 [Read more...]